-The quarantine period in Mauritius has been extended from 15 January 2021 to 15 February 2021.
-This also entails the prohibition of entry of aircrafts and ships in Mauritius until 15 February 2021, except for those aircrafts and ships as may be approved by the Prime Minister.
+The quarantine period in Mauritius has been extended 31 May 2021.
+This also entails the prohibition of entry of aircrafts and ships in Mauritius until 31 May 2021, except for those aircrafts and ships as may be approved by the Prime Minister.

 Bank of Mauritius Covid-19 Support Programme offers additional measures to support economic operators, including SMEs, households and individuals impacted by COVID-19

 Following the introduction of numerous measures starting March 2020 by the Bank of Mauritius (BoM) under a Support Programme to assist economic operators, SMEs, households and individuals impacted by COVID-19, the BoM has borne the interest payable on outstanding household loans with commercial banks for the period 1st April 2020 to 30th June 2020 and a moratorium of 6 months on capital repayment for existing loans for economic operators that are being affected by COVID-19 was given.